jsulpis/nuxt3-template/README.md

 **Using GitHub**

-Click on the button 'Use this template' at the top of this page
+Click on the button 'Use this template' at the top of this page.

+Please check 'Include all branches' in order to have the starter branch, which is the pristine template without the demo and documentation.

 **Using your terminal**

+Fetch the starter branch without all the git history:

 ```shell
 npx degit jsulpis/nuxt3-template#starter your-project